Azathothas/Stars/README.md

 - [mikeroyal/Steam-Deck-Guide](https://github.com/mikeroyal/Steam-Deck-Guide) – Steam Deck Guide.
 Learn all about the Tools, Accessories, Games, Emulators, and Gaming Tips that will make your Steam Deck an awesome Gaming Handheld or a Portable Computer Workstation.
 - [mitsuhiko/teetty](https://github.com/mitsuhiko/teetty) – A bit like tee, a bit like script, but all with a fake tty.
 Lets you remote control and watch a process
 - [mkj/sunset](https://github.com/mkj/sunset) – SSH for Rust, no_std and elsewhere
+- [mpalmer/scrape-ct-log](https://github.com/mpalmer/scrape-ct-log) – CLI tool to quickly and efficiently bulk-download entries from a Certificate Transparency log
 - [mttaggart/OffensiveNotion](https://github.com/mttaggart/OffensiveNotion) – Notion as a platform for offensive operations
 - [narrowlink/narrowlink](https://github.com/narrowlink/narrowlink) – A self-hosted solution to enable secure connectivity between devices across restricted networks like NAT or firewalls
 - [neelkarma/redive](https://github.com/neelkarma/redive) – Trace URL redirections in the terminal.